 2. Consider whether you have any bitterness against the other person.
 Read Ephesians 4:26-27.
 How long have you been angry?
 How has your bitterness become a foothold for the devil?
-3. Reflect on your words in your conflict with the other person.
-Compare them to Ephesians 4:29-32 What words have you spoken to the other person that were not helpful for building up?
-4. Think about others you have talked to about this situation.
-Comparing your speech to the Commandment on not bearing false witness, how have you sinned?
+2 3.
+Reflect on your words in your conflict with the other person.
+Compare them to Ephesians 4:29-32 What words have you spoken to the other person that were not helpful for building up? what words have you spoken to the other person that were not helpful for building up: 1 Think about others you have talked to about this situation.
+Comparing your speech to the 7.
+Commandment on not bearing false witness, how have you sinned?
 (Note especially the proactive requirements of this Commandment, such as those in Proverbs 11:13; 1 Corinthians 13:7; and Philippians 4:8.)
 5. Read Philippians 2:14-15.
 Whether or not you talked to someone else, have you grumbled or complained about the other person?
 6. What behaviors did you exhibit that failed to follow God's commands?
-7. Compare your thoughts, words, and actions to what the Bible describes in 1 Corinthians 13:4-7.
-How have you failed to love the other people involved?
+7. How have you failed to love the other people involved?